tabbi89/CommanderBundle/README.md

 # CommanderBundle

-This is simple implementation of CommandBus in Symfony2
+This is simple implementation of CommandBus in Symfony2.
+It has nothing much with CQRS it is simple implementation of handling "Messages/Commands" with Symfony2.

 [![Build Status](https://travis-ci.org/tabbi89/CommanderBundle.svg?branch=master)](http://travis-ci.org/tabbi89/CommanderBundle)